solana-developers/solana-cookbook/docs/guides/feature-parity-testing.md

 | 2 | 200_000 | -100_000| 100_000
 | 3 | 200_000 | -100_000| 100_000

-In Solana 1.9.2 a feature called 'transaction wide compute cap' was introduced where a Transaction by default has a 200_000 CU budget and the encapsulated instructions **_draw down_** from that Transaction budget.
+In Solana 1.9.2 a feature called 'transaction wide compute cap' was introduced where a Transaction, by default, has a 200_000 CU budget and the encapsulated instructions **_draw down_** from that Transaction budget.
 Running the same transaction as noted above would have very different behavior: